bartolialberto/Dependencies-Collector/README.md

 1) the geckodriver executable file (not the archive); more specifically the application will search for a file named `geckodriver.exe` in the `input` folder.
-2) a `tsv` file describing the association between network ranges and autonomous systems.
+2) a `.tsv` file describing the association between network ranges and autonomous systems.
 If no `tsv` file is found in this folder, then it will be downloaded from https://iptoasn.com/ (see that web site for a description of the format of this file).
 3) a text file `web_pages.txt` containing all the website HTTP URLs you want to use as input, one per line (if this file